kennethchu-statcan/covid19/303-occupancy-ottawa/README.md

    <img src="./supplementary/cutoff-2021-01-11/plot-LoS-scatter-mu-cv-Ottawa.png" width="900">

-   (Joint) posterior distribution of the model parameters of Model 2.
+   (Joint) posterior distribution of the model parameters of Sub-model 2.
    For ease of interpretation, we illustrate the posterior distribution with respect to the (mean,cv)-parametrization of the family of Gamma distributions,